Seeking out healthy and delicious Costa Rican fruit is a tasty challenge.

 You can buy the cacao fruit from farmers markets.
 It has a creamy, fruity flavour and tastes nothing like chocolate.

 You could roast it and process it into chocolate.

 However, it is an intensive process so it’s best to cut the fruit lengthwise and you can pull out the pods and suck on them then spit out of the seeds.

 Mamon Chino aka Rambutan

-Originally from Asia, this is one of the funkier looking fruits in Costa Rica, many say rambutan looks like a hairy lychee fruit
+Originally from Asia, and a common Filipino fruit, this is one of the funkier looking fruits in Costa Rica, many say rambutan looks like a hairy lychee fruit

 You can find them red, orange or even yellow depending on the time of the year.

 Thankfully you don’t eat the exterior, but pop it open and you’ll find a smooth white fruit that looks like a lychee or peeled grape.
 The mamon chino’s flavour is sweet and just a bit tart.

 You can find mamon chino from July to September.

 Mamon chino are almost always eaten raw and are often sold in small bags for snacks.